The Ten Commandments

 There Are More Idols than Ever

 Today, the idea of idol worship feels ancient and remote to many people.
 Thus, the Second Commandment, "You shall have no other gods," doesn't seem applicable in modern society.
 But the opposite is true.
 We have more false gods than ever -- art, education, fame, money, to name just a few.
 Over the past century, the worship of false gods has led to massive evil; Communism and Nazism are just two examples.
 On a personal level, the worship of false gods leads to unhappiness.
+This video is part of our series on the Ten Commandments.

 Do Not Misuse God’s Name